Drakodin/puzzle-solutions-hackgt8/puzzle1/solution.md

 For example, the value "11" maps to "A".

 ### Solving the Modified Polybius Square
-Let's go back to [the pdf](##The(Dreaded)PDF).
+Let's go back to [the pdf](#the-dreaded-pdf).
 From what we know, we have a list of "coordinates".
 Now that we know that the square is a Polybius Square, we can apply the same concept to it.
 Below is a color-matched version of all of the "coordinates" to their associated cell.

 ![color-coded](./essential_assets/annotated_polybius.png)